 - Create an at home trick-or-treat hunt – Whether it’s an outdoor backyard or indoor hunt, hide your child’s favourite treats or toys and create your very own at home trick-or-treat hunt!
 This way children can still celebrate and wear their costumes.
 Instead of treats, you can also gift your child with something else they will enjoy and that can benefit their health (i.e., healthy snacks, outdoor toys, a Halloween book, etc.).

 - Host a virtual costume party – We have all relied on technology to connect with our family and friends this year, so why not do the same to celebrate Halloween?
 Get dressed up and video-call with family or friends to have a costume contest and make spooky crafts.

-- Enjoy a family Halloween night – Spend your Halloween night enjoying time as a family, those in your household, by watching a classic Halloween movie, carving pumpkins, decorating spooky treats, and more!
+- Enjoy a family Halloween night – Spend your Halloween night enjoying time as a family, those in your household, by watching a classic Halloween movie, carving pumpkins, attending a virtual haunted house, decorating spooky treats, and more!

 - Deliver treats to family and friends – Spread cheer by delivering a Halloween goodie bag or pumpkin on the doorsteps of friends and loved ones as a contact-free way to celebrate.
 Ensure that you wash hands when handling any materials and stand back from the doorway.

 Some additional recommendations for safe Halloween gatherings: